aswinkj2006/Flipkart-CSAT-Analysis/README.md

 # Flipkart CSAT Analysis based on the given Customer Service Data CSV

 ### The given data was analyzed thoroughly using Python with the help of libraries like Matplotlib and Seaborn.
-THe analysis was done mainly on the Agents, Managers, Supervisors and their Tenure Buckets, Shifts, Response Times etc.
+### The analysis was done mainly on the Agents, Managers, Supervisors and their Tenure Buckets, Shifts, Response Times etc.

 ## Heres the summary of the analysis.